 ComAI-LecturesSpring Semester 2024 Prof. Dr. Christian Greiffenhagen (The Hong Kong Polytechnic University): "Human-AI interaction: How hotel customers are disciplined by a facial recognition kiosk" Datum: 25.
 June 2024Location: Bremer Presse-Club 26.
 March 2024

-ComAI-LecturesSpring Semester 2024 Prof. Dr. Benedetta Brevini (NYU and University of Sidney): "Between Power and Nature: provocative reflections for an Eco-Political Economy of AI“ Datum: 18.
+ComAI-LecturesSpring Semester 2024 Prof. Dr. Benedetta Brevini (NYU and University of Sydney): "Between Power and Nature: provocative reflections for an Eco-Political Economy of AI“ Datum: 18.
 June 2024Location: Bremer Presse-Club 26.
 March 2024

 ComAI-LecturesSpring Semester 2024 Prof. Dr. Axel Bruns (Queensland University of Technology, Brisbane): "AI as Research Assistant: Upscaling Content Analysis to Identify Patterns of Polarisation in the News“ Datum: 30.
 April 2024Location: Bremer Presse-Club 22.
 March 2024